Making It Know

 Learn how to automate your appointment booking forms

-4. Scheduling tool
+4. Booking tool

 These days, people tend to prefer the convenience of online scheduling.
 It saves time for you and your patients since you don’t have to manage each appointment manually.
 But it's not only a matter of convenience.
 Offering a quick way to schedule online can help you stand out and convert more interested visitors into clients.

-Give visitors to your site the option to schedule an initial consult or adjust ongoing appointments by using a scheduling tool like Acuity Scheduling.
-Acuity is integrated with Squarespace, so you can build your calendar into your booking page.
-Plus you can manage appointments, invoicing, appointment reminders, and client information in the same place you manage your site.
+Give visitors to your site the option to schedule an initial consult or adjust ongoing appointments by using an appointment tool like Acuity Scheduling.
+Acuity is part ofSquarespace, so you can build your calendar into your booking page.
+Plus you can manage appointments, invoicing, appointment reminders, and client information from your website account.

 See ways to save time with Acuity